Solar electricity helps property owners reduce their energy costs and their environmental impact.

 Incentives

-- Investment Tax Credit (ITC): Base ITC of 30% through 2033
+- 48(e) Investment Tax Credit (ITC): Base ITC of 30%

-- Production Tax Credit (PTC): PTC currently set at $0.026/kWh, adjusted each year for inflation by the IRS
+- Production Tax Credit (PTC): Per kWh amount, adjusted each year for inflation by the IRS

-Solar Massachusetts Renewable Target (SMART) Program: A production-based incentive that is paid directly by investor-owned utilities in Massachusetts to solar electric system owners.
-SMART was launched by the Department of Energy Resources (DOER) in conjunction with investor-owned utilities.
+A production-based incentive that is paid directly by investor-owned utilities in Massachusetts to solar electric system owners, SMART was launched by the Department of Energy Resources (DOER) in conjunction with investor-owned utilities.
 The selected Solar Program Administrator, CLEAResult, accepts and processes applications.
 Please see the DOER SMART website and the program administrator's SMART website for more information and a downloadable calculator to estimate SMART project incentives.
 To view the SMART Solar Block Status Update, see the Solar Program Administrator log-in page.

-Net Metering Allows customers to receive credits on their utility bill for excess generation in any given month.
+Net Metering allows customers to receive credits on their utility bill for excess generation in any given month.
 The credits can then be applied during times when the system is not generating electricity.
 Net metering credit values depend on a number of factors including system size.

-Municipal Light Plant Solar Rebate Programs: If you are served by a Municipal Light Plant (MLP), please contact your MLP directly for the most up to date information on incentives and programs.
+If you are served by a Municipal Light Plant (MLP), please contact your MLP directly for the most up to date information on incentives and programs.

 Cost and Performance